How Much Jail Time Do You Get for Violating Probation?

 Mr. O’Mara has served as a legal analyst for CNN since 2013 and uses his voice to advocate for change in state and national laws that promote the over-prosecution of American citizens.
 O’Mara and his team of defense attorneys care passionately about the needs of each client.

 If you have been charged with a probation violation, you need an attorney to stand with you as soon as possible.
 Don’t wait until it is too late.
-Contact the O’Mara Law Group for a free consultation with a skilled criminal defense attorney in Orlando or Lakeland, Florida, today.
+Contact the O’Mara Law Group for a free consultation with a skilled criminal defense attorney in Orlando, Florida today.

 Criseyde Brew - Google Reviews: “Mark and Alyssa saved my husband's life considering he was facing years of losing his freedom … I could see it clearly from watching them in trial.
 Mark fought for my husband like he was his own family.
 From the way he prepared for and then spoke in trial, I can see he is in the highest league of excellence as a lawyer.
 Alyssa is extremely sharp and articulate.
 They have a great understanding of the law and strategy needed for defense.”